omarbenites/meta-programming-in-r/chapters/03_environment_inside_function_call.md

 The `formals` give us the arguments as we gave them in the function definition, where `x` is set to the expression `1:3`.
 It is a *promise*, to be evaluated in the defining scope when we access `x` in the cases where no parameters were provided in the function call, so in the `formals` list it is not the values 1, 2, and 3, but the expression `1:3`.
 In the actual call, though, we *have* provided the `x` parameter, so what this function call returns is `4:6`, but because we return it as the result of an expression this promise is evaluated so `f` returns 4, 5, and 6.

+If we actually want the arguments parsed to the current function in the form of the promises they are really represented as, we need to get hold of them without evaluating them.
+If we take an argument and use it as an expression, the promise will be evaluated.
+This goes for both default parameters and parameters provided in the function call; they are all promises that will be evaluated in different environments, but they are all promises nonetheless.

+One way to get the expression that the promises represent is to use the function `substitute`.
+This function, which we will get intimately familiar with in the chapter *[Manipulation of expressions]*, substitutes into an expression the values that variables refer to.

 ```{r}
 f <- function(x, y, z) {